-For each theme, there is an associated Understanding, which is the main takeaway or key learning outcome connected to the theme.
-Through hands-on exploration and learning, students engaged in thematic activities and/or teachers in Actua's workshops should come away grasping the Understanding associated with that Theme.
+Through experiential exploration and learning, students engaged in thematic activities should come away grasping the Understanding associated with that Theme.
 Understandings are broad, high-level outcomes that change in complexity or level of depth based on student age and competency.
 For example, the Understanding that corresponds to the Data Theme - "data comes in many forms and can be used in decision making" - could be approached by an elementary teacher as the difference between qualitative and quantitative data, whereas a high school teacher may choose to delve into the data categorization of variables used in data science.